-What are the things you would consider when selecting an office space?
+What should you consider when choosing an office space?

 I've had a bit of experience in coordinating office / work spaces.
 I've worked in traditional corporate offices, I helped run a successful 'coworking' space in melbourne for a few years, and now - I'm experimenting with setting up an 'office' in my garden!